Dr. Gary Tanchak, D.C.

 • pulled muscles and tendons.

-1. Trigger point therapy – Relieving pain by applying pressure to the trigger points.
+1. Trigger point therapy: Relieving pain by applying pressure to the trigger points.

-3. Sports injury massage – In cases of muscle pulls from sports or heavy exercise.
+3. Sports injury massage: In cases of muscle pulls from sports or heavy exercise.
 The aim is to keep the muscles limber to avoid injuring them further.

-Massage guns make chiropractors’ day-to-day therapy treatments easier.
+A chiropractic gun massager makes chiropractors’ day-to-day therapy treatments easier.

-Dr. Jason Wersland Theragun
+chiropractic gun massager creator, Dr. Jason Wersland (Theragun)

 Dr. Jason Wersland, Theragun

-Theragun has a scientifically calibrated amplitude that offers the best available – 16mm – amplitude.
+Theragun has a scientifically calibrated amplitude that offers the best available -16 mm amplitude.

 A retired Physiotherapist offered his take on Theragun and Hypervolt on Reddit: